Center for Community Resilience

-Along with our partners, including case managers from the State of Oregon and other local organizations, we’re helping those who were impacted by the 2020 Jackson County wildfires to find a place to call home.
+We help transition fire survivors from living in hotels and other short-term housing to stable, suitable housing options.
+The Center for Community Resilience (CCR) was created in August 2021 along with our partners, including case managers from the State of Oregon and other local agencies, to assist those who were impacted by the 2020 Jackson County wildfires.
+Help is available for finding a place to call home.

 Housing support services are available NOW.
 Fire-impacted households should call (541) 414-0318 for assistance or email us (se habla Español).